Sensory Disturbances

 Causes and PathogenesisTop

-Sensory disturbances may present as either or both of sensory decrease (negative symptoms; eg, impairment or loss of one or more types of sensory perception) and positive symptoms (eg, abnormal sensory perception in the form of paresthesia [pins and needles] or hypersensitivity to sensory stimuli [hyperesthesia and/or pain]).
+Sensory disturbances may present as reduced sensation (eg, impairment of ≥1 type of sensory perception), positive symptoms (eg, abnormal sensory perception in the form of paresthesias [pins and needles] or hypersensitivity to sensory stimuli [hyperesthesia, allodynia (pain due to a stimulus that usually does not provoke pain), and/or pain]), or both.

-Causes: Conditions that damage peripheral receptors located in various tissues and organs, sensory fibers in peripheral nerves, ascending tracts in the spinal cord or brainstem, the thalamus, or cortical centers in the parietal lobe.
+Causes: Conditions that damage peripheral receptors located in various tissues and organs, sensory fibers in peripheral nerves, ascending tracts in the spinal cord and brainstem, sensory nuclei in the brainstem and thalamus, and cortical centers in the parietal lobe.

 DiagnosisTop

-2. Diagnostic studies: Imaging studies (computed tomography [CT], magnetic resonance imaging [MRI]) of the brain or spinal cord (or both) as well as electrophysiologic tests (sensory conduction, somatosensory evoked potentials), depending on the suspected location of the lesion.
+2. Diagnostic studies: Imaging studies (computed tomography [CT], magnetic resonance imaging [MRI]) of the brain or spinal cord (or both) as well as electrophysiologic tests (sensory nerve conduction studies, somatosensory evoked potentials), depending on the suspected location of the lesion.

 Tables and FiguresTop